xlladdins/xll24/README.md

 The xll library requires 64-bit Excel on Windows and Visual Studio 2026.
 Go to <a href="https://github.com/xlladdins/xll_template" target="_blank">xll_template</a>,
-click on `Use this template/Create a new repository`.
+click on `Use this template` and select `Create a new repository`.
-Fill in your repository and the name you want for the new project, then `Create new repository`, Click `Code/Open with Visual Studo`.
+Fill in the name you want for the new project, then `Create new repository`, Click `Code/Open with Visual Studo`.
 Locate the `Solution Explorer` tab and double click `xll_template.sln`.
 Pressing `F5` should build the solution and start the add-in in Excel.